Can I Leave My Above Ground Pool Empty? Winter Storage Guide

 First, Let's Diagnose Your Situation

-Before determining whether you can safely leave your above ground pool empty, we need to identify why you're considering this option and your specific circumstances.
+No — leaving your above ground pool completely empty can cause serious structural damage, but here's exactly how to winterize it properly without destroying your investment.
 The safety of leaving your pool empty depends on several critical factors: your climate, pool construction, ground conditions, and how long you plan to leave it empty.

 Most above ground pools are designed to have water pressure supporting the walls and liner.
 When empty, these structures face different stresses that can lead to costly damage if not properly managed.